stadium-software/layout-grid-column-span/README.md

 2. span-3: Adding this class causes the control to span across 3 columns

 ## Notes
-1. Spanned columns will not be visible in the rendered page
+1. Spanned cells will not be visible in the rendered page
 2. Control content will not automatically stretch to fit the cell width.
 This may require additional CSS

 **Example CSS for stretching TextBoxes (input tags) to fit the cell**